Paisley Park Records

 Label Creation

 The idea of the Paisley Park Records label emerged during the summer of 1984.
 Since 1981, Prince has produced albums for The Time, Vanity 6, Sheila E., and Apollonia 6 under the pseudonym Jamie Starr and offered many songs to various other acts.
-Paisley Park Records was practically an extension of The Starr Company imprint used on the records he fully produced.
-With the label, Prince would deliver the master and Warner Bros.
-Records would do the manufacturing, distribution, and marketing of the records.
-In 1992, the deal between Prince and Warner Bros.
-Records was revised, as Paisley Park Records would decide how much to spend on videos and promotional activities.
-Warner Bros.
-Records and Prince would operate as partners, sharing investments and profits.
+Paisley Park Records was practically an extension of The Starr Company imprint, used on the records he fully produced.
+In 1986 Prince made a deal with Warner Bros.
+Records to create Paisley Park Records as a joint venture, 50/50 owned by Prince’s company and Warner Bros.
+Records, with the latter responsible for the manufacturing, distribution, and marketing of the records.
+From 1987 on they began signing artists to the label that were officially, properly signed to Paisley Park Records, not Warner.

 Prince’s first album to be released on Paisley Park Records, and also the label’s first release, was Around The World In A Day on 22 April 1985.
 All the subsequent releases, except for the Batman album and related singles, would be on that label until the compilations The Hits / The B-Sides in 1993.
 The first acts who released an album with the label imprint were The Family, Sheila E. and Mazarati.